-Complaining is defined as expressing discontent, pain or grief with the way things are.
+Complaining is defined by him as expressing discontent, pain or grief with the way things are.
 It includes gossiping, criticizing, or being sarcastic.
 People generally complain 15-30 times a day.

-Remember that no complaining does not mean passively accepting the things in the world.
+Remember that not complaining does not mean passively accepting the things in the world.
 If you have a complaint you can voice it….BUT IT MUST BE DIRECTLY to the person or community that can fix or do something about it.
-Attend a rally, tell the waiter kindly that the soup is cold and can she/he/they please re-heat it.This is not a complaint because requesting the soup be hot is reasonable, and the waiter can reheat it!
-Complaining to your friend while in the restaurant, or writing a bad review on Google about the cold soup is a complaint.
+Attend a rally, tell the waiter kindly that the soup is cold and can she/he/they please re-heat it.This is not a complaint because requesting the soup be hot is reasonable, and the waiter can reheat it.
+Complaining to your friend while in the restaurant what a crappy soup it is, or writing a bad review on Google about the cold soup is a complaint.

-Will goes on to explain in his book that there are FOUR STAGES of change.
+He goes on to explain that there are FOUR STAGES of change.

 These stages can be used to make any changes.